 The Office of Sport has compiled a document to establish effective management of playing surfaces across NSW which are deteriorating with the drought2.

 Maintenance tips and guidance are provided on:

-- Getting the most out of our playing surfaces - Tips for grass playing surfaces during the drought - Building resilience for the future
+- Getting the most out of our playing surfaces - Tips for grass playing surfaces during the drought - Building resilience for the future community sport facilities, including:

 5. District Sports Facility Information Packs